 Think about what you're good at doing.
 Do you know how to work with photoshop (hint: graphic design)?
 Do you have a good speaking voice (hint: voiceover work)?
 Are you good with spreadsheets (hint: Excel specialist)?
 Are you a good writer (hint: business writing services)?

-There are all kinds of jobs that need to be done in the real estate industry, and if you can brand yourself as an expert who works specifically for real estate professionals, that will put you miles ahead of all the other people who are marketing themselves to everyone.
+All kinds of jobs need to be done in the real estate industry.
+If you can brand yourself as an expert who works specifically for real estate professionals, that will put you miles ahead of all the other people who are marketing themselves to everyone.

 Why Are Side Hustles Important?

-It allows you to take more control of your finances and ensure that your job isn't the only source of income you can rely on.
+It allows you to control your finances and ensure that your job isn't the only source of income you can rely on.

-Side hustles aren't easy, and they aren't going to make you rich overnight… but if you work on it diligently for 6 – 12 months, I think you'll see how impactful they can be in the long run.
+Side hustles aren't easy, and they don't make you rich overnight… but if you work on them diligently for 6 – 12 months, I think you'll see how impactful they can be in the long run.

-There are a lot more ideas than the ones I shared here – so don't be afraid to keep your eyes peeled for opportunities where you can add value to other real estate professionals and get paid for it.
+There are many more ideas than the ones I shared here – so don't be afraid to keep your eyes peeled for opportunities where you can add value to other real estate professionals and get paid for it.